swiftlang/swift-evolution/proposals/0292-package-registry-service.md

-However, package registries won't support [version-specific _tag_ selection][version-specific-tag-selection], and instead rely on [Semantic Versioning][SemVer] to accomodate different versions of Swift
+However, package registries won't support [version-specific _tag_ selection][version-specific-tag-selection], and instead rely on [Semantic Versioning][SemVer] to accommodate different versions of Swift
 (for example,
 by using major release versions or build metadata like `1.0.0+swift-5_3`).